morinlab/ggsci/README.md

 ![Cheatsheet](DLBCL_cheatsheet.png)

-For HTML versions of these tables with embedded colours, see (this page)[https://refined-github-html-preview.kidonng.workers.dev/morinlab/ggsci/raw/master/B-NHL.html].
+For HTML versions of these tables with embedded colours, see [this page](https://refined-github-html-preview.kidonng.workers.dev/morinlab/ggsci/raw/master/B-NHL.html).

 ### General B-NHL subgroups of (or related to) DLBCL